aws-samples/aws-ruby-sample/README.md

 This sample application connects to Amazon's [Simple Storage Service (S3)](http://aws.amazon.com/s3), creates a bucket, and uploads a file to that bucket.
-We've already included a file for you to upload (`samples/s3/hello_world.txt`) and the `upload_file.rb` script will generate a unique bucket name for you.
+We've already included a file to upload (`hello_world.txt`) and the `upload_file.rb` script will generate a unique bucket name for you.
+All you need to do is run it:

+    ruby upload_file.rb hello_world.txt

 The S3 documentation has a good overview of the [restrictions for bucket names](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for when you start making your own buckets.

-To run the sample:

-    ruby upload_file.rb hello_world.txt

 ## License

-The SDK and this sample application are distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This sample application is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ```no-highlight